 - Orf is caused by parapox virus (which starts off in sheep or lambs).

 - Herpes simplex is caused by the herpes simplex virus type 1 (this is the same virus that causes cold sores); however, genital herpes is caused by herpes simplex type 2.

 What treatment is needed?

 Thankfully almost all viral skin conditions get better by themselves.
 Sometimes no treatment at all is needed; sometimes a lotion can be used to soothe your skin (like calamine lotion in chickenpox).
 Certain skin conditions caused by herpes simplex can be treated with antiviral medicines that are prescribed by a doctor.
-Learn more about the treatment of viral skin conditions.

 What is the outlook?

 Time is usually the best healer here.
 Chickenpox goes away in a few weeks for example.
 Other viral skin conditions take a while: pityriasis rosea and molluscum contagiosum can take months to go away.
 However, almost all viral skin conditions do fade away.
 Once you have had a viral skin condition, it usually does not come back (the exception being herpes simplex).
-Read more about the outlook (prognosis) of viral skin conditions.

 When should I seek help for a rash?